pathak-vikas/FilesOrganizer/FilesOrganizer/README.md

 Tree - to see tree structure of all files and folders present.

-Organize - to sort the files and recursive folder files in following recursive folder types - Documents, Pictures, Audios, Videos, Applications.
+Organize - to sort the files and recursive folder files in following recursive folder types - Documents, Pictures, Audios, Videos, Applications, Archives.